 You’ve had your morning cup of coffee, but for some reason, you still feel sluggish.
 Maybe you should have just a bit more, right?
 If this sounds familiar, there’s a reason why.

-You can build up a caffeine tolerance, and yes, it will make you require more coffee (or other caffeinated beverage) over time to get the same effects.
+You can build up a caffeine tolerance, and yes, it will make you require more coffee (or other caffeinated beverages) over time to get the same effects.

 How does it happen?
 Let’s dig into how caffeine itself works first.
 The stimulant blocks adenosine molecules from binding to the adenosine receptors in your brain which control sleep, arousal, and cognition.
 When those are blocked, you get the energy burst from caffeine.